steilerDev/homebridge-openhab2-complete/README.md

 * Pieter Janssens (@piejanssens) for his [kind words on the openHAB community forum](https://community.openhab.org/t/homekit-holy-grail-homebridge-openhab2-complete/66167)
 * Grzegorz (@grzegorz914) for providing quick feedback and opening a couple of helpful PR's
 * @EjvindHald for at least the same amount of feedback
+* @D-J-See and @DanielKnoop for adding OH3 support, way before I was thinking about migrating to the new version.
 * Honorable mentions for finding my bugs and opening great, helpful and responsive issues:
   * @hartmood
   * @maisun